Cultured Guru Logo

 Why We Use Vinegar or Kombucha in This Recipe

-Many historical texts mention the use of both garlic and honey in traditional medicine, but none explicitly describe the modern method of combining only these two ingredients and leaving them to ferment.
+Many historical texts mention the use of both garlic and honey in traditional medicine.
+Still, none explicitly describe the modern method of combining only these two ingredients and leaving them to ferment.
 In all my readings on fermentation history, I’ve never come across any historical descriptions of fermented garlic honey, made with only garlic and honey.
 However, I did come across many accounts of over 1,200 types of oxymel in Ancient Greece and Persia, many of which include garlic.

 The ancient Greeks and Persians used oxymels to extract and preserve potent herbs, including garlic.
 Oxymel is an ancient preparation, and Hippocrates wrote records about its benefits around 400 B.C.E. in On Regimen in Acute Diseases.
 The thing to note here is that oxymel uses a combination of honey and raw vinegar.